sudo97/jqml/README.md

 - [ ] Add support for filters
 - [ ] Add support for transformations
 - [ ] Rigth now it differs from jq, `.[1]` would not work, it would be `[1]`, this is because this is just an accessor, while jq is a full language where the dot has it's own semantics.

+## Important TODO

+revisit representation for paths. revisit the meaning of `.` and `[]`.
+Add foreach.
+Add creation of new objects and arrays.